-A good pie just isn’t the same without a fantastic Flaky Pie Crust!
+A good pie just isn’t the same without a fantastic old fashioned Flaky Pie Crust Recipe!
 I’m sure you have experienced the dreaded frozen pie crusts with their factory crimped edges.
-While they may be deceiving to some, I can spot them a mile away, and am certain of what they have to offer…dry, tough crust!
-Over time, I have played around with just about every imaginable alternative to homemade pie crust in my quest to save a few minutes.
+While they may be deceiving to some, I can spot them a mile away, and am certain of what they have to offer…dry, doughy crust!
+Over time, I have played around with just about every imaginable alternative to homemade pie crust.

 - Frozen, pre-formed in the pie tin